Livestream Every Sunday 9:00am

 Who We Are

-We are a member church of the Lutheran Church Missouri Synod.
-We believe that Jesus came to Earth, lived, died and came to life again after three days.
-That He is God...... that is part of the Trinity, one God, Son and Holy Spirit.
+We are a church that is a part of the Lutheran Church- Missouri Synod (LCMS).
+We believe that Jesus came to Earth, lived, died and came to life again after three days for our salvation from sin, death, and the devil.
+We believe that Jesus is fully human and fully God, making him a part of the triune God (The Father, The Son, and the Holy Spirit), all of which works for our benefit.

 God is faithful